-ROSE FINN-KELCEY: BUREAU DE CHANGE IN EY EXHIBITION, VAN GOGH AND BRITAIN, TATE BRITAIN.
+ROSE FINN-KELCEY: BUREAU DE CHANGE ON SHOW AT TATE BRITAIN TO COINCIDE WITH THE EY EXHIBITION, VAN GOGH AND BRITAIN.

 27 March to 11 August 2019

 This major exhibition brings together 45 works by Vincent van Gogh to reveal how he was inspired by Britain and how he inspired British artists.
 Van Gogh and Britain presents the largest collection of Van Gogh’s paintings in the UK for nearly a decade.
 Some of his most famous works will be brought together from around the world – including the very rarely lent Sunflowers from London’s National Gallery.
 The exhibition also looks at the British artists who were inspired by Van Gogh, including Francis Bacon, David Bomberg, and the young Camden Town painters.

 We are delighted that Rose Finn-Kelcey’s Bureau de Change will be on show to coincide with Van Gogh’s exhibition.

 Bureau de Change, 1987, consists of a large-scale rendering (2290 x 1520 mms) of one of Vincent van Gogh’s (1853–1890) iconic Sunflowers paintings (see, for example, Sunflowers 1888, National Gallery, London), made using £1,000 worth of British coinage laid out flat on a fragmented section of wooden flooring.
 The image of the coin ‘painting’ is lit using a theatrical lighting rig.
 To one side sits a uniformed guard and a video monitor suspended from the ceiling displays an image of the coin ‘painting’ fed to it by a CCTV camera directed at the work.
 The installation is completed by a viewing platform from which the piece can be appraised.